axelhahn/cronwrapper/docs/20_Usage/40_Helper_functions.md

     sleep for a random time
     param  integer  time to randomize in sec param  integer  optional: minimal time to sleep in sec; default: 0

     Example:
-    cw.randomsleep 60     sleeps for a random time 0..60 sec
-    cw.randomsleep 60 30  sleeps for a random time 30..90 sec
+    cw.randomsleep 60     sleeps for a random time between 0..60 sec cw.randomsleep 60 30  sleeps for a random time between 30..90 sec

 cw.timer
     get time in sec and milliseconds since start